 - How to manage your mortgage, including potentially switching down the track to get a better deal.

-Mortgage Brokers most commonly get paid a commission from the lenders (banks) for arranging a customer for them, so you don’t directly pay the broker out of your pocket.
-This is a win-win situation, since they usually get you a better deal than you would be able to yourself.
+Finance and Mortgage Brokers most commonly get paid a commission from the lenders (banks) for arranging a customer for them, so home buyers don’t directly pay the broker out of their own pocket.
+This is a win-win situation, since they usually get you a better deal than you would be able to gain for yourself.

 Some people explain that this efficiency comes from the fact that the lender does not need to waste money advertising to attract your business.
 Further, when brokers sniff out or organise a good deal or product with lenders, they can direct a torrent of new customers their way and thus benefit from the economy of scale.
 Lenders know this, and so offer lower prices to the brokers.